 “When you detangle wet hair, be sure to start from the bottom and work your way up slowly,” says Townsend.
 “We often instinctually brush from the scalp down, but that just pushes small tangles into one large knot and can cause you to lose a lot of hair.”
 Townsend suggests reaching for a Wet Brush or a natural boar-bristle brush, which helps gently distribute your scalp’s natural oils down the hair shaft.
 That means healthier, more moisturized strands overall.

-I’ve put off talking about my haircare and giving advice until I felt like I truly figured out how to get the health of my hair back on track.
+I put off giving haircare advice until I felt like I truly figured out how to get my tresses back on track.
 It’s definitely not perfect, but it’s 10x healthier and fuller than it was six months ago, thanks to many of the above expert tips and products!